ctco/spring-boot-graphql-template/PLAYGROUND.md

 Requirements:
   * Java 1.8
   * Spring Framework Boot > 1.5.7 (web)
-  * runtime voyager dependencies are loaded from `//cdn.jsdelivr.net`
+  * runtime playground dependencies are loaded from `//cdn.jsdelivr.net`

 # Enable GraphQL Playground

-GraphQL Playground becomes accessible at the root `/playground`.
+By default, GraphQL Playground becomes accessible at the root `/playground`.

-Note that GraphQL server must be available at `/graphql/*` context to be discovered by GraphQL Playground.
+By default, GraphQL server must be available at `/graphql/*` context to be discovered by GraphQL Playground.

+GraphQL Playground root and GraphQL server context could be overwritten.
 Available Spring Boot configuration parameters (either `application.yml` or `application.properties`):
 ```yaml
 playground: